mihaiconstantin/parabar/README.md

 ```

 #### No Backend
-Finally, we can also the `par_sapply` function without a backend, which will
+Finally, we can also the `?par_sapply` function without a backend, which will
 resort to running the task sequentially by means of
 [`utils::sapply`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/lapply.html).